jellyfin/jellyfin-mpv-shim/CONTRIBUTING.md

  - `pywebview` - Displays HTML for display mirroring or webclient.
 (Optional)
  - `Flask` - Used to serve the webclient in desktop mode.
 (Optional)
  - `Werkzeug` - Used to serve the webclient in desktop mode.
 (Optional)
+ - `pypresence` - Used for Discord Rich Presence integration.
+(Optional)

 ## Project Overview